 Hale - Bosworth is a very small town located in the state of Missouri.
 With a population of 2,195 people and just one neighborhood, Hale - Bosworth is the 255th largest community in Missouri.

-Hale - Bosworth’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hale - Bosworth’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Hale - Bosworth in 2022 was $29,117, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,468 for a family of four.
 However, Hale - Bosworth contains both very wealthy and poor people as well.